devunamoranto/Encrypted-File-Sharing-System/README.md

 # EncryptedFileSharingProject
 This project was for CS161 (Computer Security) at UC Berkeley.
 I built an end-to-end encrypted file sharing system for multiple users to add, edit, delete, and share files within their own userspace.
+The design and implementation were done on my own, within a Golang skeleton provided by course staff.

 All data was to be secure from other users with revoked file-sharing priveleges, as well as malicious actors who can access the datastore themselves.
 Detailed specifications are included below.

 https://fa21.cs161.org/proj2